-School begins at 8.55 but the bell is rung a few minutes before this to ensure children are in class ready to start as near to this time as possible.
-Playtime is 10.30 to 10.45 and lunch starts at 12.00 for lower school and 12.10 for upper school.
-Afternoon lessons begin at 1.05 and school finishes at 3.05 when we ask you to meet your children promptly in the playground.
+School begins at 8.45 but the bell is rung a few minutes before this (8.42a.m) to ensure children are in class ready to start as near to this time as possible.
+Children can be on the playground from 8:30a.m when supervision will begin.
+Children have a 15 minute morning playtime and KS1 also have a 20 minute afternoon playtime.
+Lunch starts at 12.00 for lower school and 12.10 for upper school.
+Afternoon lessons begin at 1.05 and school finishes at 3.15 when we ask you to meet your children promptly in the playground.
 Should you be delayed for any reason please let the office know as soon as possible.
 Please read our Attendance Policy for full details on attendance and lateness.

-After school activity clubs also run from 3.05, again check individual club finishing times.
-Club details go out every ½ term and are listed on our website.
+After school activity clubs also run from 3.15, again check individual club finishing times.
+Club details go out every half- term and are listed on our website.

 Where can I park?